AUAP/AP2017/class03/README.md

 Code and Get Started
+- Basic structure
+- coordination system
 - learn how to draw shape
 - how to set color
-- coordination system
-- comment
+- comment code